javierarce/figma-components-analyzer/README.md

 variants.
 This information is valuable for ensuring consistency and predictability in the design system.

+### Online version

+You can run the tool directly from [this page](https://javierarce.github.io/figma-components-analyzer).

 ## Features

 - Fetches component data from a specified Figma file